severalnines/docs/user-guide/mysql/settings.rst

 Graphs
 ``````

 Manages graph settings and data capturing.
+On each database node, ClusterControl records up to 82 MySQL counters every ``db_stats_collection_interval`` defined in CMON configuration file.
+The default is 30 seconds.

-From here, it is possible to record up to 83 different MySQL counters.
-You can choose to view up to 8 counters on this page.
+You can choose to view up to 20 counters in 2 or 3 columns layout on this page.
 The settings configured here affects *ClusterControl > Performance > Overview* page.

-* **ON?**
-	- Choose counters you want to record and graph.

 * **Search**
 	- Filters the status variables available in the counter list.

 * **VAR**
-	- Choose the status variables that you want to track.
-Tick the 'On' checkbox to the left of the counter that you want to record.
+	- List of the status and variables that ClusterControl tracks.
 For detailed explanation on status variables of your cluster, you can refer to following pages:
 		- MySQL: http://dev.mysql.com/doc/refman/5.6/en/server-status-variables.html
 		- Galera Cluster: http://galeracluster.com/documentation-webpages/galerastatusvariables.html
 		- MySQL Cluster: http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-status-variables.html

-* **Graph 1-8**
+* **Graph 1-N**
 	- Choose the enabled counter to be graphed.

 * **Save Graph**